nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     * Most command words and prefixes have shorter short forms that can be used the same way, so that you can complete the same tasks faster once you’re used to the application.
 For example, `list-project` has the short form `lp` and `name/` has the short form `n/`.
       <br>
-      Example: Specifying `list-project` is the same as specifying `lp` and specifying `add-project name/John Doe` is the same as specifying `add-project n/John Doe`.
+      Example: Entering `list-project` is the same as entering `lp` and entering `add-project name/John Doe` is the same as entering `add-project n/John Doe`.

 ## **Prefixes**